semrush/intergalactic/website/docs/data-display/cigarette-pack/cigarette-pack.md

 ## Interaction

 Hovering highlights a bar with `--chart-grid-bar-chart-hover`, indicating focus or clickability.
-The hover takes up half of the bars margin on the top and bottom sides.

 ![](static/cigarette-pack-hover.png)